Hylance/EtherPunk-2021/README.md

 # My Dapp

-This project is for the blockchain application My Dapp.
-It contains code for the Smart Contract, web-based dapp and NodeJS server.
+This project is for the EtherPunk 2021.
+It contains code for the Smart Contract, web-based dapp and NodeJS server. <br />
+Team: Defi Degener <br />
+Author: Cuegod <br />
+Utilized Tools: Dappstarter and Covalent API <br />

 # Pre-requisites